ozgurkumas/digital-image-processing/README.md

 # digital-image-processing
-A basic photoshop program made with python using digital image processing techniques
+A basic photoshop program made with python(tkinter and pil) using digital image processing techniques